Jeffrey Omura: Political campaigning

 Omura was a volunteer for the 2004 John Kerry campaign, registering students in Okemos to vote.
 In 2008, Omura spent a month as a full-time field organizer for the Barack Obama campaign in Lansing.
 In 2018, Omura campaigned for congressional candidate Katie Hill in Santa Clarita, California.
-Omura was active in two 2020 Democratic campaigns: first, Elizabeth Warren's Democratic Primary campaign in New Hampshire; and then Joe Biden's Presidential campaign in Philadelphia, Pennsylvania.
+Omura helped organize a last minute campaign for Presidential candidate Kamala Harris called Queers for Kamala in 2024.
+He took part in two 2020 Democratic campaigns: first, Elizabeth Warren's Democratic Primary campaign in New Hampshire; and then Joe Biden's Presidential campaign in Philadelphia, Pennsylvania.

 Actors' Equity

 In 2016, the Actors' Equity Association renegotiated its agreement with the Off-Broadway League of Theaters.
 Omura created and led the Fair Wage On Stage grassroots movement to demand higher wages.
 Equity was able to negotiate record-breaking wage increases from 32% to 83%.
 In 2017, Omura ran for a seat on Equity's National Council and won a three-year term.
 In 2018, he was elected the chair of the International Actors Committee, allowing him to advocate for immigrant artists.
-Omura was re-elected to Equity's Council in 2020, where he helped and supported union members during an industry-wide shut down due to the COVID-19 pandemic.
-He was influential in resolving a public jurisdictional battle between SAG-AFTRA and Equity.
-Omura is one of the organizers behind the #BeAnArtsHero campaign, which organized the national arts sector to collectively lobby Congress for direct arts relief during the 2020 pandemic.
-The campaign was instrumental in securing $15 billion for the arts.
+Omura was re-elected to Equity's Council in 2020; during this second term, he helped and supported union members during an industry-wide shutdown due to the COVID-19 pandemic.
+He helped resolve a public jurisdictional battle between SAG-AFTRA and Equity.
+Omura was an organizer for #BeAnArtsHero, an advocacy group focused on securing federal relief for the arts sector in 2020.
+The campaign lobbied for the funding that was eventually included in the $15 billion arts relief package.

-In 2021, City & State New York named Omura in their Labor 40 Under 40 List in recognition of his work with Actors' Equity Association.
+In 2021, City & State named Omura in their "Labor 40 Under 40" list in recognition of his work with Actors' Equity Association.